How many TTAB oppositions and cancellations reach final decisions?

 For the 2020 fiscal year, a final decision on the merits occurred in 158 TTAB trials.
 In FY2020, a total of 9,213 oppositions and cancellations were filed.

 How long does an average TTAB opposition or cancellation take?

 As of 2019, the average length of a TTAB trial case is over 160 weeks!
-Over three years to get to a final decision in a TTAB case!
+That is over three years to get to a final decision in a TTAB opposition or cancellation!
 Astute observers may notice that the typical TTAB trial scheduling order (Notice of Institution) will set forth deadlines starting from Time to Answer all the way to an optional Request for Oral Hearing that span about 16 months.